tarantool/tarantool/changelogs/unreleased/gh-7477-memtx-hash-idx-gt-iter-dirty-reads.md

 ## bugfix/memtx

-* Fixed dirty reads in HASH index 'GT' iterator (gh-7477).
+* Fixed dirty reads in the 'GT' iterator of HASH indexes (gh-7477).